-Employees who have worked for ILTexas are eligible for 25 days of paid extended sick leave.
-This leave may only be used if an employee has exhausted his or her earned Local Leave benefits and only for the employee's personal illness or disability, including pregnancy-related disability or for the personal illness or disability of an employee's immediate family member.
+ILTexas employees who have worked for a minimum of 90 consecutive days are eligible for 25 days of paid extended sick leave.
+This leave may only be used if an employee has exhausted his or her earned Local Leave benefits and only for the employee's personal illness or disability, including pregnancy-related complications or for the personal illness or disability of an employee's immediate family member.
 Immediate family is defined as an employee's husband, wife, child (including a biological, adopted, stepchild, a child for whom the employee stands in loco parentis, or foster child), father, mother, brother, sister, grandfather, grandmother, grandchildren, or any person who may be residing in the employee's household at the time of illness or disability.